ehq/limechat_cb_theme/README.markdown

 `/Library/Application\ Support/LimeChat/Themes`

-Next time you open LimeChat hit comman + , and choose the cb theme from the dropdown in the themes tab.
+Next time you open LimeChat hit `command ,` and choose the cb theme from the dropdown in the themes tab.

 Screenshots
 ===========